 The result of a WTO Needs Assessment Exercise conducted in the OECS in 2013 revealed that Dominica was already in compliance with in excess of 75% of the TF Measures.
 This was due to the following;

-- Recent upgrade of the Customs Legislation and the Dominica Air and Seaports Authority (DASPA) Legislation reflecting international best practice
+- The recent upgrade of the Customs Legislation and the Dominica Air and Seaports Authority (DASPA) Legislation reflecting international best practice

 - Upgrade of Customs and DASPA’s Automated Systems (the Customs Division upgraded to ASYCUDAWORLD Version 4.2.2 on June 11th, 2019)